lieuzhenghong/programming-practice/project_talk_template.md

 Inzura had recently signed a big contract with Thailand's second largest insurer to rollout these "smart" data-driven plans.
-All was well and uptake of the new plan was excellent, but there was one problem--- customers weren't downloading/installing/using the app.
+All was well and uptake of the new plan was excellent, but there was one problem--- customers weren't using the mobile app.
-This meant that the insurer was deriving no benefit whatsoever from the new plan.
-The CEO gave us an ultimatum: make sure users start using the app or the deal is off.
-So I built a Bayesian SMS pipeline to nudge customers to install the app and after one month the number of active users went up by 25%.
+So I built a system to nudge customers to install the app.
-The CEO was happy and continued the contract with us.

 ### What it was